anchore/enterprise-client-go/pkg/enterprise/docs/RbacManagerIdpUserGroup.md

 NewRbacManagerIdpUserGroupWithDefaults instantiates a new RbacManagerIdpUserGroup object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetUserGroupUuid

+`func (o *RbacManagerIdpUserGroup) GetUserGroupUuid() string`

+GetUserGroupUuid returns the UserGroupUuid field if non-nil, zero value otherwise.

+### GetUserGroupUuidOk

+`func (o *RbacManagerIdpUserGroup) GetUserGroupUuidOk() (*string, bool)`

+GetUserGroupUuidOk returns a tuple with the UserGroupUuid field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUserGroupUuid

+`func (o *RbacManagerIdpUserGroup) SetUserGroupUuid(v string)`

+SetUserGroupUuid sets UserGroupUuid field to given value.

 ### GetUserGroupName